 Travel.
-We will fly to Managua, go by bus from Managua to Ayapal (12 hours), and then along a river in motorized dugout canoes for 14 days (over 120 miles).
+We will fly to Managua, go by bus from Managua to the Alto Wangki-Bocay edge (12 hours), and then along a river in motorized dugout canoes for approximately 12 hours to three villages, where we'll stay for 14 days.

 Logistics.
-We will sleep on hammocks in schools.
+We will sleep on hammocks in schools and other buildings.
 Showering facilities and latrines will be varied.
 Electricity will be intermittent if available at all.
 Meals will be prepared by community people.
 The diet consists of food available locally: rice, beans, tortillas, eggs, cheese, some meat, some vegetables, and some fruit.
-Our trip and work is being arranged in coordination with the Nicaraguan Ministry of Health and Sandra Mejía of NTUR in Managua.
+Our trip and work is being arranged in coordination with the Nicaraguan Ministry of Health.